polypoyo/nova-rs/README.md

 ## Development Status

 Nova Renderer is a passion project by the developers and as such does not have any set deadlines or release dates.
-We are still in early development of the rust rewrite and things may change at any moment.
+We are still in early development of the Rust rewrite and things may change at any moment.
 That all being said, it is still in active development.

 ## Developer Setup

 [Contributing](docs/contributing.md).

-You must have a rust 3.28+ nightly toolchain setup.
-If you want to develop for nova renderer you must also have rustfmt installed for that toolchain so the automatically installed pre-commit hook works.
+You must have a Rust 3.28+ nightly toolchain setup.
+If you want to help develop the Nova Renderer you must also have rustfmt installed for that toolchain so the automatically installed pre-commit hook works.

 Please read the following to help get a feel for the project: